 Yoga & Meditation

-It is very important to be active, not overly active as extreme exercise can also result in PMS, however, begin a couch potato can be even worse.
-Regular walks, biking, light jogging and swimming can be a very positive influence and aid in the balance of hormones and the alleviation of PMS symptoms.
+It is very important to be active, not overly active as extreme exercise can also result in premenstrual syndrome, however, begin a couch potato can be even worse.
+Regular walks, biking, light jogging and swimming can be a very positive influence and aid in the balance of hormones and the alleviation of premenstrual syndrome symptoms.

 These four steps are essential in your journey to rebalance your hormones and get rid of PMS.
 You cannot have a healthy body with an unbalanced digestive system.
 The gut has an amazingly expansive influence on the body, when it is not working accordingly it causes imbalances in the brain, thyroid, immune system, adrenal glands and your ovaries.